Santandersecurityresearch/DrHeader/RULES.md

 * For items that are set as required or optional, the following additional rules may also be set.
 The checks will only run if the item is present in the HTTP response:
-  * `Value`: The item value must match the expected value(s)
+  * `Value`: The item value must be an exact match with the expected value
-  * `Value-One-Of`: The item value must match exactly one of the expected values
+  * `Value-One-Of`: The item value must be an exact match with exactly one of the expected values
+  * `Value-Any-Of`: The item value must be an exact match with one or more of the expected values
   * `Must-Avoid`: The item value must not contain any of the disallowed values
   * `Must-Contain`: The item value must contain all the expected values
-  * `Must-Contain-One`: The item value must contain at least one of the expected values
+  * `Must-Contain-One`: The item value must contain one or more of the expected values

 * You can override the default severity for an item by providing a custom severity in the `severity` element

 Within each header element, rules can be set for individual directives via the `directives` element.
-There can be as many directive elements as directives you want to audit (e.g. default-src, script-src).
-The same validations as above are available for individual directives
+There can be as many directive elements as directives you want to audit *(e.g. default-src, script-src)*.
+The same validations as above are available for individual directives.

 ### Expected and Disallowed Values
 For elements that define expected or disallowed values, those values can be given either as a list or a string.
 The two